samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 After signing up to mLab, you can head to [their dashboard and click on the _Create New_ button](https://mlab.com/create/wizard).
 Then, you will have to choose a cloud provider (as you will use this instance with AWS Lambda functions, it might make sense to choose _Amazon Web Services_ here) and a _Plan Type_.
 For the last option, _sandbox_ (the free plan) will be more than enough.

 Now, you can click on _Continue_ and choose a region for your deployment.
 Choose some region geographically close to yourself.
-Then, when you click on _Continue_, mLab will require you to choose a database name.
-Here, you can set something like `micro-blog` and click on _Continue_.
+Then, when you click on _Continue_ again, mLab will require you to choose a database name.
+Here, you can set something like `micro-blog` and click on _Continue_ one more time.
 After this, mLab will present the details of your instance where, if everything is looking good, you will be able to finish the process by clicking on the _Submit Order_ button.

 The last thing you will need to do to use your MongoDB instance is to define a user and password for your connections.
 So, [click on your instance](https://mlab.com/databases/micro-blog) and choose the _Users_ tab.
-There, you can click on the _Add Database User_ button and fill the form with the details of your new user (e.g. `micro-blog-db-user` as the username and `357-DbPass`as the password).
+There, you can click on the _Add Database User_ button and fill the form with the details of your new user (e.g. `micro-blog-db-user` as the username and `963-DbP4ss`as the password).

 That's it, you are now ready to start refactoring your project source code to deploy it to production.
 Just leave this page open for further reference (you will need to copy the connection string from here).